 325 N.Y.
 Real Prop.
 Tax Law § 425, as amended by 2015 N.Y.
 A.B.
 7375, § 1, effective Nov.
 20, 2015; N.Y.
 Real Prop.
 Tax Law § 420-b(1)(a).

-The Commissioner of Taxation and Finance establishes the standards and requirements for filing property tax exemption applications.326 The deadline for STAR registration is Dec.
+The deadline for STAR registration is Dec.
 31. However, the Department of Taxation and Finance is accepting late registrations for 2014.327

-326 N.Y.
-Real Prop.
-Tax Law § 104(1).

 327 New York Dept. of Taxn. & Fin., STAR Registration Program; see also New York Dept. of Taxn. & Fin., New 2017 Property Tax Credit Lookup Application (Feb.
 2, 2018); New York Dept. of Taxn. & Fin., Property Tax Credit Lookup Tool.

 Generally, exemption statutes are strictly construed against property owners.
 It is the property owner's burden to adequately demonstrate eligibility for an exemption by clear and convincing proof.328 However, where a municipality is trying to withdraw a previously granted exemption, the municipality bears the burden of providing that the property is taxable.
 This burden can be met by showing that there was a change in law, a change in the property's use or that the exemption was incorrectly granted.329